 Finger Lakes - Rochester, NY area

 Consider the Finger Lakes and how each affects our local environment.
+The Finger Lakes themselves and the surrounding region will be dramatically affected by Climate Change.

 The Rochester area is near all eleven of the Finger Lakes.
 These lakes not only make our area one of the most beautiful, they also frame the environment as one of water and wetlands and thousands of plant and wildlife conducive to this type of ecology.